 If you're fortunate to have a large outdoor space, like the Beavertown tap-room in North London, you can deal with exposure to the elements by installing a marquee.
 Their experience manager Meghan Waites told the BBC recently that they've invested in both a marquee and outdoor heaters to 'keep the tap-room in full swing'.

 As long as it is well-ventilated and customers are at a safe distance, then it's a great way to stop mass cancellations on a rainy evening.

 Restaurants like Coppa Club in Tower Bridge have made unique outdoor spaces their USP, come rain or shine.
 Typically booked up, especially during the winter months, their cosy igloos are inspired by champagne vineyards, making you feel like you're enjoying a balmy evening in southern France – in the middle of November in London.

 Other bars have also used quirky outdoor seating arrangements, such as disused train carriages, old festival yurts or theatre sets.
 Not only do they keep customers warm, but they also create an 'Instagram moment' that everyone loves.

 A winter drinks menu

 One appealing way to keep icy fingers cold is to wrap them around a warm beverage.

 Introduce a warm winter cocktail menu, including staples like mulled wine and cider, Bailey's Irish coffee, as well as twists on the classics – like a warm White Russian and a winter whiskey sour.

 Looking for a reliable card machine without being tethered to your till?
 Need a speedy connection on your roof-terrace, beer garden or new outdoor igloos so that you can serve customers from the comfort of their yurt?
-Check out the Dojo one and take advantage of sleek card machines with no long-term contracts.
+Check out the Dojo Go and take advantage of sleek card machines with no long-term contracts.